vsdip/vsdsram/README.md

 ### An SRAM IP Uniquely designed with open source tools.

 Static RAM is a type of random-access memory that uses latching circuitry (flip-flop) to store each bit.

 The Size of SRAM Specs is 32kbit/4k Bytes with 1.8v.

+The Design Specifications of mem4kBytesOr32kbits can be found [here](https://www.vlsisystemdesign.com/ip/).

 ## Block Symbol and pins